MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Parameters
  `dwExStyle`
  Specifies the extended style of the control being created.
-For a list of extended Windows styles, see the `dwExStyle` parameter for [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For a list of extended Windows styles, see the `dwExStyle` parameter for [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) in the Windows SDK.

  `dwStyle`
  Specifies the list control's style.
 Apply any combination of list control styles to the control.
-For a complete list of these styles, see [List view window styles](http://msdn.microsoft.com/library/windows/desktop/bb774739) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For a complete list of these styles, see [List view window styles](http://msdn.microsoft.com/library/windows/desktop/bb774739) in the Windows SDK.

  `rect`
  A reference to a [RECT](http://msdn.microsoft.com/library/windows/desktop/dd162897) structure describing the size and position of the window to be created, in client coordinates of `pParentWnd`.